The use of marijuana for medicinal purposes has been a topic of controversy throughout the medical and political worlds for decades.

-In the last several years, many people with sensitive lungs have turned to vaping with the idea that it is a safer smoking experience.
+In the last several years, many people with sensitive lungs have turned to vaping with the idea that it’s a safer smoking experience.
 But is vaping safer than smoking?
-Can COPD patients experience marijuana’s benefits from vapor?
-Read more about the facts on smoking and vaping marijuana.
+Can people with COPD experience marijuana’s benefits from vapor?

 - airway irritants